California Brain Injury Lawyers

 Common Accidents That Cause Brain Injuries

 Head injuries can occur on your daily drive, during a shift at work, or right at home.
-From a minor concussion to severe traumatic brain damage, an injury can suddenly disrupt your life and potentially turn it upside down.
+Whether it is a mild concussion or a more serious traumatic brain injury, these injuries can disrupt daily life and create significant challenges.

 Virtually any accident or personal injury event could result in head trauma or brain injury.
-Our brain injury accident lawyers commonly encounter the following:
+Some of the most common examples include:

 Car Accidents

-Motor vehicle accidents are among the biggest culprits for traumatic brain injuries.
-The force generated in a collision can directly impact the head or cause the brain to move within the skull, even without a direct blow.
+The force generated in a motor vehicle collision can directly impact the head or cause the brain to move within the skull, even without a direct blow.
 Additionally, debris and shattered glass can injure or damage the brain.

 Car accidents can cause brain injuries in numerous ways.
 A victim might hit their head on the dashboard, steering wheel, windows, or other hard surfaces in the interior of the car due to the abrupt stop or impact of the crash.
 They could even be thrown off their vehicle if they weren’t wearing a seatbelt, increasing their chances of sustaining head injuries.